On Motohashi's formula: Introduction

 as in the previous case, the precise period approach to our spectral reciprocity relation in Theorem \ref{MainVar} remains unclear (to us).
 The difficulty is to associate an automorphic form $\theta_{\Phi}(\Omega)$ on $\D^{\times}$ with a Hecke character $\Omega$ of $\E$ and a Schwartz function $\Phi \in \Sch(\A_{\E})$ in a canonical way.
 Some ideas in two special cases are as follows: \begin{itemize} \item[(1)] In the case $\Omega \mid_{\A^{\times}} = \id$, $\Omega$ can be viewed as an automorphic representation of $\F^{\times} \backslash \E^{\times} \simeq \E^1$, where $\E^1$ is the $\F$-subgroup of elements in $\E^{\times}$ with norm $1$.
 Then we have the theta lift $\Theta_1(\Omega)$ to the metaplectic group $\gp{Mp}$ via the Weil representation $r_1$ of $\E^1 \times \gp{Mp}$.
 We also have the theta lift $\Theta_2(\sigma)$ for any cuspidal automorphic representation $\sigma$ of $\gp{Mp}$ to any quaternionic group $\D^{\times}$ via the Weil representation $r_2$ of $\gp{PD}^{\times} \times \gp{Mp}$.
 One may expect that $\Theta_2(\Theta_1(\Omega))$ is well-defined, independent of the additive characters chosen in the above two Weil representations, and is the cuspidal representation containing $\theta_{\Phi}(\Omega)$. \item[(2)] In the case $\D = \Mat_2$, the automorphic representation containing $\theta_{\Phi}(\Omega)$ should be the automorphic induction of $\Omega$ to $\GL_2$. \end{itemize} However we do not know what role should $\Phi$ play in either case. \end{remark}

 Since our proof relies on a new type of pre-trace formulas (see Theorem \ref{GJPreTrace} and Theorem \ref{GJPreTraceVar}), whose spectral side has the Godement-Jacquet zeta functions instead of the usual matrix coefficients, we point out that a further possible application of Theorem \ref{GJPreTrace} is to combine it with Jacquet-Zagier's approach of the trace formula for $\GL_2$ (see \cite{JZ87, Wu9}), to study the mixed moment of $L(1/2,\pi)L(1/2,\pi,\mathrm{Ad})$.
 This possibility does not seem to be within the scope of Michel-Venkatesh's period formalism.
+Such moment was recently studied in \cite{BBFR19, BBFR20}.
+It should be possible to generalize these results over general number fields in the light of this possible application of Theorem \ref{GJPreTrace}.
 We also reserve it for another paper.